learning-zone/spring-boot-basics/README.md

 1. How does the scope Prototype work?
 1. What is a MultipartResolver and when its used?
 1. Difference between JavaBean and Spring bean?
+1. Write a program in spring-boot to get employees details based on employee id?

 # Microservices Questions